words Al Woods

 Even with all of these advantages, people would still be reluctant to change to LED if this meant making major changes to all of their light fixtures and circuitry.
 In fact, you can simply install an LED light bulb into existing screw or bayonet light sockets without making any other changes, and if you do have an unusual lamp or light fitting, there is usually an inexpensive adaptor available that will allow you to install a normal LED bulb.

 As with older light bulbs, you do have to be careful to find a bulb with the right size and style of fitting, but there is the same range available as with other types of bulb, so you don’t need to do anything more than shop for LED equivalents and switch them straight in!
+If you find the right NEON sign for sale for example you could have it up and running pretty quickly.

 There are a huge number of benefits to LED over other types of home lighting, including longer lasting bulbs, greater versatility for outdoor lighting, lower energy expenditure for the same brightness, and ease of making the switch.
 Since LED outperforms older types of lighting in just about every category you can judge a bulb on, it is the obvious choice when choosing new lights, and switching to LED for older lights is also a very good option in many cases.